MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaAccessReviewInstanceMyDecision.md

 ## SYNOPSIS
 The collection of decisions for the caller, if the caller is a reviewer.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgAccessReviewInstanceMyDecision](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgAccessReviewInstanceMyDecision?view=graph-powershell-v1.0)

 ## SYNTAX

 ### List (Default)